avm99963/infinitegforums/src/storage/README.md

 Then, [migrations][migration] (saved in the `migrations` folder) define how to move from one version of the schema to the next one.

-In `repositories` we will define a port that lets its users access the storage area without having to care too much about the migration process (so callers can assume that the storage area has been migrated to the latest schema version).
+In `repositories` we define a port that lets its users access the storage area without having to care too much about the migration process (so callers can assume that the storage area has been migrated to the latest schema version).

 ## How migrations are executed